 You also must be ready, because the Son of Man will come at an hour when you do not expect him.
 This, Christians believe, is the horizon of our existence, the goal towards which our lives inexorably move, whether we like it or not.
-The Apostles and the Nicene Creeds, that we say most Sundays summarize what is at the heart of the Christian faith - who God is and what he is doing in the world.
-They put it like this - he, [that is Jesus], will come again in glory to judge the living and the dead and his kingdom will have no end.
+The Apostles and the Nicene Creeds, that we say most Sundays, summarize what is at the heart of the Christian faith - who God is and what he is doing in the world.
+They put it like this - [Jesus] will come again in glory to judge the living and the dead and his kingdom will have no end.
 The secular culture of Western society likes to believe that this life is all there and after that nothing.
-Play that out and the only meaning and purpose we have in life are the ones we impose by sheer effort of will.
+The logical consequence of this is that the only meaning and purpose we have in life are the ones we impose by sheer effort of will.
 But Jesus says, "No. One day I will return when you least expect it."
 And that day gives shape to our lives because it is a day when the true meaning of our lives will be disclosed.
 You are children of the light and children of the day, St Paul wrote to our spiritual ancestors in Thessalonica.
 We do not belong to the night or to the darkness.
 The motto of the Scouts is "Be prepared".
-And we are called to watch, always being prepared for that unexpected day.
+I think Baden Powell must have got this from Jesus.
+Because we are called to watch, always being prepared for that unexpected day when he returns.